 Chichòn in 1982 can lower the temperature by half a degree

 centigrade in the entire hemisphere for a number of years.

 The Indonesian volcano Tambora erupted in 1815 and gave North America and Europe a "year without a summer" with snowfalls as late as August and massive crop failures, all of which inspired Lord Byron to write:

-Krakatoa in Java in 1883 produced atmospheric effects
+explosion of Krakatoa in Java in 1883 produced

 The most famous volcano in the world is known to geologists as the Somma-Vesuvius volcanic complex.
 It is a composite, really made up of an older volcano, Monte Somma, the activity of which ended with a summit caldera collapse, and of a more recent cone, Vesuvius, contained within the caldera.

 In a generally accepted chronology of the volcanic history of this area, eight main eruptive cycles of Vesuvius within the last 17,000 years are recognized.
 Each cycle started with a highly explosive eruption that occurred after a long quiescent period measured in centuries.
 The a.d.
 79 "Pompeii" eruption opened the last cycle, which went up to 1944, the year of the last eruption of Vesuvius.
 The period between 1631 (the year of the last explosive-type eruption) and 1944 is characterized by relatively mild activity (lava fountains, gases, and vapor emissions from the crater), frequently interrupted by short quiet periods never longer than seven years.

 There have been so many documentaries about the eruption that doomed Pompeii and Herculaneum that what follows may not be new information to you.
 Simply note, however, that the victims were not overrun by lava.
 Although people have been killed by very liquid lava flowing very fast, most of the time that is not what kills victims of volcanic eruptions.
 Indeed, Pompeiians were killed by what is now called the "surge and flow" of an exploding volcano.